 Expand your experience and stop along the way and fill up on local food.
 Whether that’s a fruit stand, farmer’s market or a specialty deli, local shops are a great place to indulge and experience a community’s culture.

-When you’re stopping at a grocery store to stock up make sure you have a plan.
+After you know what food to take on a road trip and you’re stopped at a grocery store to stock up, make sure you have a plan.
 This needs to be a strategic plan to ensure not only that you have the right healthy food that you need, but also the places to put it all!
 There’s nothing more challenging than running out of cooler room and having to reorganize everything in the grocery store parking lot!

-When we’re on the road here’s the top things we like to stop and restock on:
+When we’re on the road here are the top things we like to stop and restock on: